anshudutta/sre-cheat-sheet/README.md

 ### SLI
 Any company providing a service need to have Service Level Agreements, or SLAs.
 These are your agreements that you make with your customers about the reliability of your service.
 An SLA has to have consequences if it's violated, otherwise there's no point in making one.
 If your customers are paying for something and you violate an SLA, there needs to be consequences, such as giving your customers partial refunds or extra service credits.

+if you are only alerted of issues after they violated your SLA, that could be a very costly service to run.
+Therefore, it is in your best interest to catch an issue before it breaches your SLA so that you have time to fix it.
+These thresholds are your SLOs, service level objectives.
+They should always be stronger than your SLAs because customers are usually impacted before the SLA is actually breached.
+And violating SLAs requires costly compensation.